robbchar/corefx/Contributing.md

 9. If a file happens to differ in style from these guidelines (e.g. private members are named `m_member` rather than `_member`), the existing style in that file takes precedence.
 10. We only use `var` when it's obvious what the variable type is (i.e. `var stream = new FileStream(...)` not `var stream = OpenStandardInput()`).
+11. We use language keywords instead of BCL types (i.e. `int, string, float` instead of `Int32, String, Single`, etc) for both type references as well as method calls (i.e. `int.Parse` instead of `Int32.Parse`).
+See issue [391](https://github.com/dotnet/corefx/issues/391) for examples.

 We have provided a Visual Studio 2013 vssettings file (`corefx.vssettings`) at the root of the corefx repository, enabling C# auto-formatting conforming to the above guidelines.
 Note that rules 7 and 8 are not covered by the vssettings, since these are not rules currently supported by VS formatting.